 Muscle & Joint Pain During Menopause: Causes and How to Make it Easier

 When you think of menopause, many of us think about hormone changes, hot flashes, and the absence of a menstruation cycle.
-While these are all key features that women encounter when experiencing menopause, another often-overlooked symptom is muscle and joint pain.
+While these are all key features, another often-overlooked symptom is muscle and joint pain.

 What Causes Muscle and Joint Pain During Menopause?

-As hormone levels rise and fall throughout menopause, this flux causes a host of symptoms to run their course (i.e. hot flashes, absence of menstruation, insomnia, mood swings, etc.).
+Hormone levels rise and fall throughout menopause, causing a host of symptoms to run their course (i.e. hot flashes, absence of menstruation, insomnia, mood swings, etc.).
 Among these changes, the drop in estrogen levels is the most significant.
-Since estrogen is an anti-inflammatory hormone, a deficiency can be directly related to muscle and joint pain.
+Since estrogen is an anti-inflammatory hormone, a deficiency of it can be directly related to muscle and joint pain.

 Beyond hormones, other causes for pain symptoms include carrying excess weight, poor diet, smoking, stress, and dehydration.